 After five seasons with Munster, the Kildare man retired from rugby in 2015 aged 30.

-He is now head coach of Newbridge College and Sales and Rugby Director of PSA Academies.
+He is now Director of Rugby Newbridge College and Sales and Rugby Director of PSA Academies.

 Tony McGahan (Head coach)